Jennifer Boyd and Jonathan Borey

 A reception was held at the Inn at Granview with music provided by Jody Montroy.
 A honeymoon will be held at a later date.

-Mrs. Boyd graduated from Gouverneur Central School, SUNY Canton and SUNY Potsdam.
+Mrs. Borey graduated from Gouverneur Central School, SUNY Canton and SUNY Potsdam.
 She is a mental health therapy aide for St. Lawrence Psychiatric Center.

-Mr. Boyd graduated from Edwards-Knox Central School, Russell.
+Mr. Borey graduated from Edwards-Knox Central School, Russell.
 He is employed by Price Chopper.

 (0) comments